Olek (artist): Early life and career

 Olek graduated with a degree in Cultural Studies from Adam Mickiewicz University, Poznań, Poland, in 2000.
-They then attended LaGuardia College, where they won the National Arts Club's award for sculpture.
-Their early work included sculptures, costumes, and inflatables.
+She then attended LaGuardia College, where she won the National Arts Club's award for sculpture.
+Her early work included sculptures, costumes, and inflatables.

-Olek first used crocheting as part of their art in 2003 after moving to the United States.
+Olek first used crocheting as part of her art in 2003 after moving to the United States.
 They "wowed critics" at the Williamsburg Arts and Historical Society Surrealist Fashion Show that year.
 In 2004, Olek created "a large tentlike piece made of crocheted strips of cloth, hair, cassette tape and stuffed animals" work for a four-person show.
 The New York Times said this work gave the show at 5BE Gallery in Chelsea, Manhattan, "a tour-de-force center to work around."
 Their crocheted sculpture Spill (2005), featured in the Washington Post, included 1,300 skinny white balloons cascading in an "intestinal shape".
 They participated in The Waterways, a "socially conscious" art project on a vaporetto water bus during the 2005 Venice Biennale; their work, called Camouflage, "exploring the androgyny of fixed identity, sexuality, and culture".
 In September and October of that year, Olek crocheted the windows of a burned-out, abandoned building near their artist residency in Utica, New York.
 During this period, their costumes for theatre and dance performances drew critical praise, although a dance performance relating to one of their sculptures was criticized.